-To be eligible, the veteran (or his widowed spouse) must have recurring medical expenses or care costs such as the Medicare premium, supplemental insurance premiums, prescription drugs, etc. The VA also allows the monthly rent at an assisted living community as a medical expense if the veteran’s doctor states that he needs assistance with some of his daily activities, such as making meals, driving, bathing, dressing, taking medications, or if he needs a protective environment due to dementia.
+To be eligible, the veteran (or his widowed spouse) must have recurring Nursing Care costs such as the Medicare premium, supplemental insurance premiums, prescription drugs, etc. The VA also allows the monthly rent at an assisted living community as a medical expense if the veteran’s doctor states that he needs assistance with some of his daily activities, such as making meals, driving, bathing, dressing, taking medications, or if he needs a protective environment due to dementia.

 Angela N. Manz, Attorney at Law